-The skill of CCMs is typically assessed by their ability to reproduce observed abundance, and trends and variability of chemical compounds.
-However, uncertainty remains large because of observation limitations (errors and uncertainties, spatial and temporal coverage), model parameterizations (e.g., chemical mechanisms, photolysis schemes, parameterizations for mixing and convective transport, and deposition), model input parameters (e.g., reaction rate constants, emissions) and an incomplete understanding of the physical and chemical processes that determine SLCF distributions (Brasseur and Jacob, 2017; Young et al., 2018).
+The skill of CCMs is typically assessed by their ability to reproduce observed abundance, trends and variability of chemical compounds.
+However, uncertainty remains large because of observation limitations (errors and uncertainties, spatial and temporal coverage), model parametrizations (e.g., chemical mechanisms, photolysis schemes, parametrizations for mixing and convective transport, and deposition), model input parameters (e.g., reaction rate constants, emissions) and an incomplete understanding of the physical and chemical processes that determine SLCF distributions (Brasseur and Jacob, 2017; Young et al., 2018).
 CCMs can therefore not capture every aspect of atmospheric chemical composition, but are expected to represent, as faithfully as possible, the sensitivity of chemical compounds to their drivers (e.g., anthropogenic emissions).
 Models are evaluated in multiple ways to identify their strengths and weaknesses in explaining the evolution of SLCF abundances.
 For example, CCM simulations are performed in the nudged or offline meteorology mode, that is, driven by observed or reanalysed meteorology rather than in the free-running mode, for consistent comparison of modelled chemical composition with observations for a specific time period (Dameris and Jöckel, 2013).
 Although, caution is exercised as nudging can alter the model climate resulting in unintentional impacts on the simulated atmospheric physics and/or chemistry (Orbe et al., 2018; Chrysanthou et al., 2019).
-Chemical mechanisms implemented in CCMs are evaluated and intercompared to assess their skill in capturing relevant chemistry features (e.g., Brown-Steiner et al. 2018).
-The multi-model ensemble approach, employed for evaluating climate models, has been particularly useful for characterizing errors in CCM simulations of SLCFs related to structural uncertainty and internal variability (Naik et al., 2013b; Shindell et al., 2013; Turnock et al., 2020; Young et al., 2013).
-However, as discussed in BOX 4.1, this approach is unable to capture the full uncertainty range.
+Chemical mechanisms implemented in CCMs are evaluated and intercompared to assess their skill in capturing relevant chemistry features (e.g., Brown-Steiner et al., 2018).
+The multi-model ensemble (MME) approach, employed for evaluating climate models, has been particularly useful for characterizing errors in CCM simulations of SLCFs related to structural uncertainty and internal variability (Naik et al., 2013; Shindell et al., 2013; Young et al., 2013; Turnock et al., 2020).
+However, as discussed in Box 4.1, this approach is unable to capture the full uncertainty range.

-This assessment draws upon results from single model studies and recent multi-model intercomparisons (e.g., AeroCom, CCMI), in particular those endorsed by CMIP6, which then allows for the full consideration of robustness and uncertainty due to model structures and processes.
-Based on the collective information provided in this body of literature, the CMIP6 multimodel ensemble is largely fit-for-purpose of evaluating the influence of SLCFs on radiative forcing, climate and non-CO2 biogeochemical feedbacks.
-Additionally, CMIP6 models are fit for capturing global air pollution response to changes in emissions and meteorology but have difficulty in simulating the mean state (Turnock et al., 2020).
-The set of CMIP6 simulations has been used to update the relations between emissions and surface temperature at the heart of the emulators (Cross-Chapter box 7.1) and update emission metrics (Section 7.6).
-Emulators and emission metrics are used in this chapter (Sections 6.5 and 6.7) to assess more specifically the effect of the individual SLCFs for each sector and region which would be of prohibitive computing cost with CCMs.
+This assessment draws upon results from single-model studies and recent multi-model intercomparisons (e.g., AeroCom, CCMI), in particular those endorsed by CMIP6, which then allows for the full consideration of robustness and uncertainty due to model structures and processes.
+Based on the collective information provided in this body of literature, the CMIP6 multi-model ensemble is largely fit-for-purpose of evaluating the influence of SLCFs on radiative forcing, climate and non-CO2 biogeochemical feedbacks.
+Additionally, CMIP6 models are fit for capturing the global air pollution response to changes in emissions and meteorology, but have difficulty in simulating the mean state (Turnock et al., 2020).
+The set of CMIP6 simulations has been used to update the relations between emissions and surface temperature at the heart of the emulators (Cross-Chapter Box 7.1) and update emission metrics (Section 7.6).
+Emulators and emission metrics are used in this chapter (Sections 6.5 and 6.7) to assess more specifically the effect of the individual SLCFs for each sector and region, which would be of prohibitive computing cost with CCMs.
 CCMs are also used to build global source-receptor models which use relations between surface concentrations and emissions.
 Such a model is used to assess the impact of various mitigation on air quality (Sections 6.5 and 6.7.)

 [START BOX 6.1, FIGURE 1 HERE]

-Box 6.1, Figure 1: Knowledge exchange between laboratory/theoretical studies, observations and global chemistry-climate models to inform our understanding of short-lived climate forcers (SLCFs).
+Box 6.1, Figure 1: Knowledge exchange between laboratory/theoretical studies, observations and global chemistry climate models to inform our understanding of short-lived climate forcers (SLCFs).

 [END BOX 6.1, FIGURE 1 HERE]